emad-elsaid/emad-elsaid.github.io/source/content/posts/async rendering a page with sinatra.md

 exist for each block you try to execute, and whenever this method is called it creates or gets the output of the block.

-The solution will allow you to render each part of the page asyncronously, as the interface is simply a method call taking a block.
+The solution will allow you to render each part of the page asynchronously, as the interface is simply a method call taking a block.

-The following gist may show you how this could be implemented, it's a simple sinatra server, that renders the output of `ps` executed on a remote server, when the page is rendered the block will be sent to the background and the page will be empty, and when you refresh the method call will return the output if the block finished
+The following gist may show you how this could be implemented, it's a simple Sinatra server, that renders the output of `ps` executed on a remote server, when the page is rendered the block will be sent to the background and the page will be empty, and when you refresh the method call will return the output if the block finished